rustwasm/wasm-bindgen/guide/src/web-sys/supporting-more-web-apis.md

      and look for warning messages that mention your new API.
 Figure out why bindings weren't generated and then add support to `wasm_bindgen_webidl` for whatever is needed to generate your API's bindings.

+     > You might find it helpful to view the generated rust bindings, to see if they are what you would expect.
+The file will be located at `target/wasm32-unknown-unknown/debug/build/web-sys-xxx/out/bindings.rs`,
+     where `xxx` is a combinations of numbers and letters that represents your build.
+This file is pretty unintelligable until you run `rustfmt` on it, like `rustfmt target/wasm32-unknown-unknown/debug/build/web-sys-xxx/out/bindings.rs`.

 4. <input type="checkbox"/> Add a simple test for your new API to `crates/web-sys/tests/all/`.
 See the [`web-sys` testing